Joey623/DNS/README.md

 # Acknowledgements

-This code is built on [CAJ](https://github.com/mangye16/Cross-Modal-Re-ID-baseline/tree/master/ICCV21_CAJ), [DEEN](https://github.com/ZYK100/LLCM), and [ffcv-imagenet](https://github.com/libffcv/ffcv-imagenet), we thank the authors for opensourcing their code!
+This code is built on [CAJ](https://github.com/mangye16/Cross-Modal-Re-ID-baseline/tree/master/ICCV21_CAJ), [DEEN](https://github.com/ZYK100/LLCM), and [ffcv-imagenet](https://github.com/libffcv/ffcv-imagenet) (DNS's training strategy), we thank the authors for opensourcing their code!